nflx/asusfanctrld/README.md

   Thank you Michal Kottman and prikolchik for your amazing work!

 # WHY
-  Well I feel that the fans hit their predefined "builtin" thresholds too early and then turn of shortly after.
-This repeatedly is distracting me from my work.
+  I feel that the fans hit their predefined "builtin" thresholds too early and then turn off shortly after.
+This is distracting me from my work.

 # HOW
   Please read the forum posts linked above to fully understand how this script works